 How to Treat Seasonal Allergies and Get Relief Naturally

 We don’t suffer from many allergies anymore after our time on the GAPS diet, but I still occasionally get hit with an allergy attack from dust after cleaning though (a reason not to clean?
 I think yes!) and my hubby occasionally reacts to grass or pollen.

 These simple natural remedies have been very effective for allergy relief in our family.
-Different people seem to benefit from different remedies, so it might be worth trying more than one of these to see which works best for you.
+Different people seem to benefit from different remedies depending on certain genetic factors and which allergens you are reacting to, so it might be worth trying more than one of these to see which works best for you.

 1. Apple Cider Vinegar

 Apple cider vinegar is an age old remedy that is often recommended for a variety of health conditions.
 I’ve personally used it for allergy relief (and heartburn relief) with great success.
 The theory is that its ability to reduce mucous production and cleanse the lymphatic system makes it useful for allergies.
 It is also said to help digestion, weight loss, and more so it is worth a try!